suncoast-devs/handbook/lessons/full-stack-build-an-app/05-create-first-migrations.md

 developer error is to _not_ check this file and ensure that `.net` generated the code needed to create or update our database schema.

-There should be **two** methods in this file `Up`, and `Down` and they should have `C#` statements within that refer to the model and columns we would expect to see given the definition in `Restaurant.cs` above.
+There should be **two** methods in this file `Up`, and `Down`, and they should have `C#` statements within that refer to the model and columns we would expect to see given the definition in `Restaurant.cs` above.

 ### Update the database

-Now we can _execute_ the migration so that the changes are made in our local developer database.
+Now we can _execute_ the migration so that the changes are executed in our local developer database.

 ```shell
 dotnet ef database update
 ```

-You should see a message indicating that the changes were applied to the database.
+You should see a message indicating changes applied to the database.

 ### Insert some data

 Use `pgcli` or any other database tool to insert some sample data.

-One way to accomplish this is to create a seeding sql script.
+One way to accomplish this is to create a seeding SQL script.

 Create a file `exampledata.sql` and, using the following as an example, create your sample data.